jyouturner/crowdstrike/document/design.md

 ## Backend Tasks

-Althpugh the user case is pretty simple with two tasks: meta extraction, and virus scanning, still considering the number of various virus scanners, and the large volume of uploaded files, we need to have a solid task or workflow here.
+Our user case is pretty simple with two tasks: meta extraction, and virus scanning.
+To handle the large volume of uploaded files, we need to have a solid task or job workflow.

+Some of the options:

+* Open source workflow projects like Apache Airflow
+* Solutions provided by cloud provider, for example Step Function by AWS.
+* Async task management with queue, pub/sub pattern

-We can use open source workflow coordination package like Apache Airflow, or use the solutions provided by cloud provider, for example Step Function by AWS.
-Here we propose to use a well known practice to use Queue or message broker and pub/sub pattern to coordinate tasks.
-In this case, we can choose the AWS SQS and SNS
+Here we propose to use Queue or message broker and pub/sub pattern to coordinate tasks, for the simplicity, maturity,  and built in support from AWS, ie, SQS and SNS.

-* use SQS queue to distribute tasks to workers (meta extractor, virus scanner).
+1. use SQS queue to distribute tasks to workers (meta extractor, virus scanner).
 Each worker type has its own queue.
-* user SNS topic to pub/sub the results after the task done
+2. user SNS topic to pub/sub the results after the task done
-* we will have a orchestrator to manage the flow, including sending message to task queue and subscribing to "done" topics.
+3. we will have a orchestrator to manage the flow, including sending message to task queue and subscribing to "done" topics.

 ![tasks](images/components_tasks.png)

 This architecture is easy to understand and implement.
-It can achive great scalability, and provide flexibility too.
-With the orchestrator, we can have fine tuned control over the flow, this is useful in the future.
+We can achive great scalability, and flexibility too.
+With the orchestrator, we can have fine tuned control over the flow, this could be useful in the future.

 ### The Orchestrator

-This is the brain of the workflow, and we need to think through it.
-It functions
+It functions as the brain of the workflow:

-1. listen to the doc_ready_to_process queue, get the UUID of the doc, put task to meta_extraction queue, and update the process status.
+1. Orchestrator listens to the request_to_process queue, get the UUID of the doc, put task to request_extract_meta queue, and update the process status.
+2. Service meta-extraction service listen to the queue and run the task to extract meta, and publish message to extract_meta_done topic
-2. subscribe to the meta_extraction_done topic, update RDS with the meta data, decides the virus scanner list, and send tasks to the queues of the scanners. update the process information, including status, and also store the counter (ie, 0)
+3. Orchestrator subscribes to the extrac_meta_done topic, update RDS with the meta data, publish to request_virus_scan topic. update the process information, including status, and also store the counter (ie, 0)
+4. Each virus scan services has its own SQS subscription to the request_virus_scan topic.
+And run scanner upon new message.
+And publish results to virus_scan_done topic
-3. subscribe to the virus_scanner_done topic, update DynamoDB with the results, increase counter, update process status.
+3. Orchestrator subscribes to the virus_scanner_done topic, update DynamoDB with the results, increase counter, update process status.

-Actually, we can leverage the AWS SQS-SNS integration to have the virus-scanner SQS directly subscribe to SNS topic.
-Therefore, the orchestrator does not need to iterate all the SQS queues and put message in each queue.
-Instead, it can just publish to one topic.

-The biggest risk of this design is that this orchestrator becomes the Single Point of Failure of the whole architecture.
+In this design, we can decouple the services from the flow logic, and have great control of the flow.
+The tradeoff is that orchestrator becomes the Single Point of Failure.
 The other option is to place the same logic in the meta-extraction and virus-scanner services.
 Therefore, in terms of availability, we need to choose between "distributed failure" vs "centralized failure".
-With K8s (EKS, GKE) we can mitigate the failure, so we suggest to use the orchestrator.
+To minigate the risk, we will leverage K8s (EKS, GKE), even Zoo Keeper or Etcd if necessary.

-Also notice that none of the services (meta-extractor, virus-scanner) write to database, instead, they put the results in the SNS message (the SNS message size limit is large enough), this design will make the services simple enough, and also get us better control of the database writes.
+None of the services (meta-extractor, virus-scanner) writes results to database, instead, they put the results in the SNS message (the SNS message size limit is large enough), this design will make the services simple enough, and also get us better control of the database writes.

 ## Infrastructure

-Mentioned earlier, we will containerize the services (API, backend services), and leverate K8S (EKS, GKE).
+We will containerize the services (API, backend services), and run them in K8S cluster (EKS, GKE).

 ## Improvements

-At this point, we have a working design.
-Next let's check the non-functional criterias to find any improvements.
+Once we have a working design.
+Next to check the non-functional criterias to work on any improvements.

 ## Scalibility

 * The arhiceture can scale with S3, EKS, SQS, and SNS.
-* We can partition RDS by age
+* RDS: We can partition RDS by age
-* we can have Lambda function to move older buckets to cold storage
+* S3: we can have Lambda function to move older buckets to cold storage

 ## Availability